 A Unique Learning Experience

 Georgetown's EML program prepares students to be global, principled business leaders.
-Below EML Academic Directors Catherine Tinsley and Michael McDermott explain their leadership approach for this program.
+Below EML Academic Director Catherine Tinsley explains her leadership approach for this program.

 What is global, principled leadership?